simeononsecurity/simeononsecurity.ch/content/cyber-security-career-playbook/getting-a-job-in-cyber-security/addressing-the-challenges-in-the-early-career-job-market/index.en.md

 ---
-title: "Addressing the Challenges in the Early Career Cybersecurity Job Market (2026)"
+title: "Addressing the Challenges in the Early Career..."
 draft: false
 toc: true
 date: 2026-07-22